-This is a measure of the extent to which you complete the assessments assigned to you within the timeframe and in accordance with the rules established by the DCPS Central Office.
+This is a measure of the extent to which you complete the assessments assigned to you within the timeframe and in accordance with the rules established by the DCPS Office of Specialized Instruction.

 Why is this one of my IMPACT components?